 21.00 (UTC+1) Competitions: 256 byte intro (Fantasy Console, Hi-end, Oldschool)

 * You can enter as many competitions as you like, with a maximum of 2 entries per competition

 * Please include a screenshot and video capture of your intro in 1280x720 MP4 format.

-* For intros in the 128 byte and 256 byte categories, we will look at the binary filesize (including any headers).
+* For executable entries in the 128 byte, 256 byte and 512 byte categories, we will look at the binary filesize (including any headers).

-* For intros of 64 bytes or less, we will not count the header size (given that the header is not larger than the intro itself)
+* For executable entries of 64 bytes or less, we will not count the header size.

 * Only original and unreleased works are allowed.

 * Please include a FILE_ID.DIZ with a description of your prod.

 * The organizers' decisions are final.
 We want to show off all your work to the standard it deserves, but we are doing this in our spare time and things can go wrong.
 Getting your entries in before the deadline is a good way to ensure that it gets shown!

 Competition Specific Rules

 * DOS intros can be shown in Dosbox or Freedos, But we would appreciate it if you include a MSDOS/Freedos compatible version as well.
 Escapesupport is appreciated but not required

 * TIC-80 Entries need to be delivered as a TIC file with of the target size (256b,128b,etc.) or less.